jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-7.md

-+++
+---
+heading: "Chapter 7"
+title: "The Commerce of the Greeks"
+weight: 12
-title= "The Commerce of the Greeks" heading= "Chapter 7" date= 2021-09-26 author= "Montesquieu" image= "/covers/spirit.jpg" description= "THE first Greeks were all pirates.
-Minos was a pirate who enjoyed the empire of his own isle" linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-4" linkbtext= "Chapter 6" linkf= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-7" linkftext= "Chapter 8"
+description: "THE first Greeks were all pirates.
+Minos was a pirate who enjoyed the empire of his own isle"
-+++
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 THE first Greeks were all pirates.